 How Long Should my Ashiatsu Massage Training Be?

 Massage continuing education is a requirement for many licensed massage therapists in individual states, usually with a combination of online and in-person class learning.
-Are you a Continuing Education(CE) junkie, or do you only think about taking a class right before your license renewal date rolls around?
+Are you a Continuing Education(CE) junkie, or do you only consider taking a class before your license renewal date rolls around?
 We get many students thinking outside the box and looking for alternatives to ease the strain on their hands and extend their massage career.

 So, how long are our barefoot massage training classes?

 Our beginner ashiatsu training, Fundamentals, is three days, 24 CEs, and $670.
-As massage therapists ourselves, we understand the time, commitment, and expense of training can be challenging, but some skills cannot be learned online, and in a short period of time.
+As massage therapists, we understand the time, commitment, and expense of training can be challenging, but some skills cannot be learned online and in a short time.
 Some companies offer ashiatsu online, but barefoot training courses are best and safest when learned IN PERSON.
 We believe that in-person training trumps online barefoot massage classes, feet down.
-There safety concerns for the public, but understanding the proper body mechanics the first time will assure longevity in your massage career.
+There are safety concerns for the public, but understanding the proper body mechanics the first time will assure longevity in your massage career.

 There's quite a bit of material to cover in our Fundamentals class.
 First of all, you are learning to work with a new set of tools, your FEET versus your HANDS.
 You go from standing on the ground using your hands to massage to standing on the table and using your feet—a different experience that takes time.
 We also cover the theory of myofascial barefoot massage, proper foot care, contraindications for barefoot massage, biomechanics, ashiatsu bar installation, and how to market and incorporate ashiatsu massage into your existing massage practice.